cucapra/diospyros/evaluation/README.md

   statistics from our paper, we have provided reviews limited access to our research server (with permission from the AEC chairs).

 We estimate the required components of this artifact to take around 2 hours of reviewer time.
-To run one optional memory intensive kernel takes an additional 4.5 hours; and inspecting additional elements or writing new kernels will take additional time.
+To run one optional memory intensive kernel takes an additional 4.5 hours; and inspecting additional elements or writing new kernels will take a variable amount of time.

 [virtualbox]: https://www.virtualbox.org/
 [theia]: https://github.com/sweeneychris/TheiaSfM